Testing of Assumptions

 Graphical method for test of normality:

-Q-Q plot: Most researchers use Q-Q plot to test the assumption of normality.
+Q-Q plot: Most researchers use Q-Q plots to test the assumption of normality.
 In this method, observed value and expected value are plotted on a graph.
-If the value varies more from a straight line, then the data is not normally distributed.
+If the plotted value vary more from a straight line, then the data is not normally distributed.
 Otherwise data will be normally distributed.

 Assumptions of homogeneity of variance:

 Levene’s test: To test the assumption of homogeneity of variance, Levene’s test is used.
-Levene’s test measures whether or not the variance between the dependent variable and the independent variable is the same.
+Levene’s test is used to asses if the groups have equal variances.
 This test should not be significant to meet the assumption of equality of variances

 Homogeneity of variance-covariance matrices assumption: